Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Summary and Outlook

 We suggest that a simplified formula for the momentum dependent correlation coefficient could be used in experimental analyses instead of the exact formula for the momentum dependent correlation coefficient.
 The simplified formula involves a four particle correlator in the denominator for particles in the whole acceptance and not in a limited transverse momentum bin.
 We note that a scaled or normalized covariance between the mean transverse momentum and the harmonic flow in a given transverse momentum bin is an interesting observable by itself, sensitive to the granularity in the initial state.
-Lastly, the ratio of the momentum dependent and the momentum averaged covariance shows a nice splitting and a very strong difference at the higher momentum according to the granularity.
-This could be used in experiments to precisely constrain the Gaussian nucleon widths.
+Lastly, the ratio of the momentum dependent and the momentum averaged covariance shows a nice splitting and a very strong difference at higher momenta according to the granularity.
+The experimental data on such simplified momentum dependent observables could be used to constrain parameters used in hydrodynamic models of heavy-ion collisions.

 It would be very interesting to measure the momentum dependent correlation coefficients in relativistic collisions with heavy ions and/or protons.
 This could provide new information on the fluctuating initial state, the dynamics of the collision, the hadronization, or color glass correlations in such collisions.